 - Trauma – from falls, bumps and slips

 Symptoms of snowboarding injuries include:

 - Back pain

 - A good fitness regime to strengthen your core muscles and improve your overall fitness level

 - An efficient warm-up and stretching routine to prepare your muscles before hitting the slopes.
 This will lower the chance of straining your muscles.

 - Get some lessons!
-Even if you are an experienced skier, it can be easy to fall into bad habits.
+Even if you are an experienced snowboarder, it can be easy to fall into bad habits.
 A professional boarding coach will pick up any flaws in your technique and recommend ways in which you can improve your riding.